 In fact, it is on their lands and territories that much of the world’s remaining biodiversity exists.

-Local Biodiversity Outlooks 2 (in press), published by Forest Peoples Programme, provides a snapshot of the many on-the-ground initiatives of indigenous peoples and local communities.
-It complements the 5th Global Biodiversity Outlook (also due to be published in 2020).
+Local Biodiversity Outlooks 2 provides a snapshot of the many on-the-ground initiatives of indigenous peoples and local communities which contribute to the implementation of the Strategic Plan for Biodiversity 2011–2020 and to renewing nature and cultures.
+It complements the 5th Global Biodiversity Outlook (also published in 2020).

 The report had several authors and includes 60 case studies.